As an affiliate & Amazon Assoc., I earn from qualified purchases: Disclosure.

 Q: Can Crepey skin be reversed?

-A: To be realistic, you expect very dramatic results with home remedies.
-Professional in-office procedures like laser or radiofrequency (RF) treatments, chemical peels, dermal fillers, and maybe even baby-Botox which is injected superficially to help soften lines will bring about the most dramatic results.
+Professional in-office procedures like laser or radiofrequency (RF) treatments, chemical peels, dermal fillers.
+Maybe even baby-Botox, which is injected superficially to the corners, may help soften lines to bring better results.

 But, your skin will continue to age, and you'll have to continue using these treatments in order to keep crepey under eye skin at bay - which can get expensive.